asmitonweb/frappe_whatsapp_chatbot/docs/configuration/ai.md

 - API costs apply based on your provider
 - Response time depends on the AI provider
 - No guarantee of consistent responses

+## Token Optimization

+To reduce API costs and avoid token limits:

+1. **Disable conversation history** - Only enable if context is essential
+2. **Use trigger keywords in AI Context** - Context with keywords only loads when relevant
+3. **Limit history messages** - Keep to 4 or fewer messages
+4. **Keep context concise** - DocType queries use compact JSON automatically

 ## Best Practices